shashankviswanadha/SE-Project-NLP-ML-/README.md

-A software that implements machine learning algorithms like ANN,RNN that can be used along with NLP for several applications developed by Sasank Viswanadha, Kaustubh Sivalenka, Haveesh Goli.
+A software that implements machine learning algorithms like ANN,RNN that can be used along with NLP for several applications.
+Developed by
+Sasank Viswanadha
+Kaustubh Sivalenka
+Haveesh Goli